QueNerguy/WikiQuedia/content/I Notes/Calculus II/! Calculus II Learning Overview.md

 ### Part 1 - Summation
 4. ___[[Evaluating Infinite Series]]:___ This note mostly goes in-depth on how to evaluate infinite geometric series, a subsection of possible infinite series.
-It details how to evaluate these series in single- and multivariable cases.
+It details how to evaluate these series in single- and multi-variable cases.

 ### Part 2 - Differentiation
 5. ___[[Partial Differentiation]]:___ Partial derivatives form the basis of all of higher dimensional differentiation problems.
 This is one of the main and most important ideas of calculus II.
 	 -  ___[[Tangents in Higher Dimensions - 3D]]:___ Along with [finding extreme values of a function](Finding%20Extreme%20Values), constructing tangent lines and planes are a crucial application of calculus.
 The 3D applications of this are detailed here.
-6. ___[[Higher Order Partial Derivatives]]:___ Higher order partial derivatives are used most often to determine the acceleration of a function, or to check wether a critical point is an extremum or not.
+6. ___[[Higher Order Partial Derivatives]]:___ Higher order partial derivatives are used most often to determine the acceleration of a function, or to check whether a critical point is an extreme or not.
 This is just a continuation on how partial differentiation works.
 	-  ___[[Finding Extreme Values]]:___ Along with [finding tangent lines and planes](Tangents%20in%20Higher%20Dimensions%20-%203D), extreme value problems are a central aspect and use of calculus.
 This note details the ideas behind and the process itself for single and higher dimensional applications.
 7. ___[[Differentiating Implicit Functions]]:___ The last step to understanding how to partially differentiate any function, is to understand how to deal with implicit functions.
-This note doesn't contain any new information per se, but it does go more in depth on how to use the chain rule to deal with these functions.
+This note doesn't contain any new information, but it does go more in depth on how to use the chain rule to deal with these functions.
 8. ___[[Gradient]]:___ The gradient is a widely applied concept that uses [partial derivatives](Partial%20Differentiation) to construct a vector that gives the direction of steepest ascent.
 9. ___[[Directional Derivative]]:___ The directional derivative is a continuation of the [gradient](Gradient) to find the partial derivative in a higher dimensional space in a single direction.
 10. ___[[Lagrange Multipliers]]:___ Lagrange multipliers offer extra equations to solve constraint problems, which is useful when dealing with a lot of unknown variables.